giulio-derasmo/Heart-Rate-Zones-Prediction/README.md

 ## Task

-The data are relative to 1 minute long running efforts in order to predict the associated heart-rate zone.
+The data are relative to 1 minute long running efforts, the task is to predict the associated heart-rate zone being careful to obtain a performing model both on the public and on the private test set.

  <br />
  <br />